winhamwr/dbag/README.rst

 <https://github.com/dcramer/nexus>`_ frontend or via the API in python.
 Either
 way you'll be choosing 5 things to define your metric.

-**MetricType**
+**metric_type**
     The label for the type of metric we're collecting.
-These python subclasses of `dbag.metric_types.MetricType` are registered with dbag (with a unique label) and define how a metric is gathered and what options are required to gather it.
-Included examples are an `ActiveUsers` type that optionally takes an ORM filter to define a subset of users and a `MixpanelEvent` type that takes an event name and optional properties to slice and records the value for the day.
+These python subclasses of ``dbag.metric_types.MetricType`` are registered with dbag (with a unique label) and define how a metric is gathered and what options are required to gather it.
+Included examples are an ``ActiveUsersCount`` type that optionally takes an ORM filter to define a subset of users and a ``MixpanelEvent`` type that takes an event name and optional properties to slice and records the value for the day.

-**Metric Properties**
-    Some MetricTypes take required or optional configuration properties.

 **label**
     The human-readable name of this metric.